Research project’s title: Post-secular approach to memory processes in Central-Eastern Europe

 2-days workshop to start our critical discussion on the existing post-secular theories and discuss their applicability to local memory processes.
 We will also refer to studies of the V4+ scholars, whose concepts are accessible only in national languages, and touch upon a problem of memory and religion in the corresponding region.
 We will discuss their applicability to local memory processes.
 The workshop will be organized by the Hungarian partner.

-Two-days hybrid conference to share the project results with a broader public and to discuss future work.
+Three-days hybrid conference to share the project results with a broader public and to discuss future work.
 Apart of the team members, other scholars will participate in the conference.
-The conference will start with workshop for MA and PhD students
+The conference will start with workshop for MA and PhD students.

 Kamila Baraniecka-Olszewska works in the Institute of Archaeology and Ethnology of Polish Academy of Sciences.
 She studied ethnology and Latin American studies.
 Her main areas of interest are the anthropology of religion and performance studies, and in particular forms of religious expression.
 She received her habilitation in 2019.
 She is the author of articles on contemporary religiosity, historical reenactments and of the books: The Crucified: Contemporary Passion Plays in Poland (De Gruyter, 2017) and World War II Historical Reenactment in Poland: The Practice of Authenticity (Routledge, 2021).
 She realizes a project funded by National Science Centre Poland Ambient History: Anthropological Study of Participation in Historical Performances in Poland and participates in a grant funded by Visegrad Fund Post-secular approach to memory processes in Central-Eastern Europe.